 Saadabad Palace

-Saadabad Palace Facts
+Saadabad Palace History

 The royals of the Qajar dynasty in the 19th century used this palace as their summer capital.
 Saadabad Palace occupies a vast area of 275 acres (over 110 hectares).